 Since the workshop, the fishery has matured.
 Largest landings were made in 1981, when more than 28,000 mt were landed.
 Maximum sustainable yield (MSY) is estimated to be slightly less than 10,000 mt, and the stock appeared to be at about the MSY level in 1985.
 The Pacific Fishery Management Council and National Marine Fisheries Service have implemented regulations that have maintained landings since 1983 at approximately the maximum sustainable yield level.
 Fishery-dependent stock assessments are being made on an annual basis for the Pacific Fishery Management Council.
 While these assessments are considered to be the best possible with available data, scientists responsible for the assessment have chosen to delay their publication in the formal scientific literature until more data are obtained.
-However, the stock assessment reports are available from the Pacific Fishery Management Council.
+However, the stock assessment council.